Metro-Goldwyn-Mayer: 1930s

 MGM stars dominated the box office during the 1930s, and the studio was credited for inventing the Hollywood stable-of-stars system as well.
 MGM contracted with the American Musical Academy of Arts Association to handle all of their press and artist development.
 The AMAAA's main function was to develop the budding stars and to make them appealing to the public.
 Stars such as Joan Crawford, Greta Garbo, Myrna Loy, Jeanette MacDonald and Norma Shearer, reigned as the top-paid figures at the studio.
 Another MGM actress of the era, Jean Harlow, who had previously appeared in the Howard Hughes film Hell's Angels (1930), now had a big break and became a Hollywood sex symbol and one of MGM's most admired stars.
 Despite Harlow's gain, Garbo arguably remained the biggest star at MGM.
 Shearer was still a money maker despite her screen appearances becoming scarce, and Crawford continued her box-office popularity until 1937.
 MGM also received a boost through the man who would become known as "King of Hollywood", Clark Gable.
 Gable's career took off to new heights after he won an Oscar for the Columbia film It Happened One Night (1934).

 Mayer and Irving Thalberg's association began warmly, but eventually relations between the two became strained; Thalberg preferred literary works and expensive costume pictures over the lower-budget, family-oriented crowd pleasers Mayer wanted.
 Thalberg, always physically frail, was removed as head of production in 1932.
 Mayer encouraged other staff producers, among them his son-in-law David O. Selznick, but no one seemed to have the sure touch of Thalberg.
 As Thalberg's health deteriorated in 1936, Mayer could now serve as his temporary replacement.
 Rumors had begun circulating for some time that Thalberg was leaving MGM to set up his own independent company; his premature death at age 37 in September 1936 cost MGM dearly.

-After Thalberg's untimely death, Mayer became head of production, as well as studio chief, becoming the first million-dollar executive in American history.
+Following Thalberg's death, Mayer assumed the roles of head of production and studio chief, becoming the first executive in American history to earn a million-dollar salary.
 The company remained profitable, and an increase in MGM's "series" pictures (Andy Hardy starring Mickey Rooney, Maisie starring Ann Sothern, The Thin Man starring William Powell and Myrna Loy, and Dr. Kildare/Dr. Gillespie with Lew Ayres and Lionel Barrymore) is cited as evidence of Mayer's restored influence.
 Also playing a huge role was Ida Koverman, Mayer's secretary and right hand.